 "Who took it?"
 Thor asked.
 "I can bump them up the list of people to smite."
 He chuckled.
 "And odd does not even begin to cover it."

 "That's true enough.
 It was Lucius Malfoy," Fury said.
+He smiled a dark smile.
 "And I am the reason he is on his second wand and walks with a cane."

 "Consider him smote," Thor murmured.